mylinuxforwork/dotfiles/README.md

 But the installation should work on all Arch Linux based distributions as well.

-For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update.
+For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update process of the install script.
+The script will also offer to remove ttf-ms-fonts if installed to avoid issues with icons on waybar.

 ## Before you start